Kampi/ESP32-SIM70XX/README.md

 - Run `make`
 - Execute the demo application

 ### NTP

 This demo demo is fetching the time from the given NTP server.
-After fetching the time the demo ends.
+The demo ends after fetching the time.

 - Run `make menuconfig`
 - Open the menu `Demo` -> `NTP`
 - Select `Enable the SNTP demo`
+- Fill in the required informations
+- Run `make`
+- Execute the demo application

+### TCP client

+This demo demo is fetching the IP adress of the given server by using DNS.
+After that a connection to the server is established and image and JSON data are transmitted.
+Finally the connection is closed and the demo ends.

+#### Configure the TCP client project

+- Run `make menuconfig`
+- Open the menu `Demo` -> `TCP`
+- Select `Enable the TCP client demo`
+- Fill in the required informations
+- Run `make`
+- Execute the demo application

+### UDP client

+This demo demo is sending and receiving data from an UDP server.
+The demo ends after data from the UDP server were received.

+#### Prepare the UDP server

+- Open `UDP_Server.py` in the `tools` directory
+- Change `PORT` to the target value
+- Run `python UDP_Server.py`

+#### Configure the UDP client project

+- Run `make menuconfig`
+- Open the menu `Demo` -> `UDP`
+- Select `Enable the UDP client demo`
 - Fill in the required informations
 - Run `make`
 - Execute the demo application